U.S. asks Comcast for more data to review Time Warner Cable merger

 The FCC also sought data on consumer satisfaction and success getting and retaining customers, including in ethnic groups.

-Similar requests went to Time Warner Cable and Charter Communications Inc CHRT.O, which has proposed to acquire some of Comcast’s subscribers to leave Comcast with less than 30 percent of the U.S. residential cable or satellite TV market.
+Similar requests went to Time Warner Cable and Charter Communications Inc, which has proposed to acquire some of Comcast’s subscribers to leave Comcast with less than 30 percent of the U.S. residential cable or satellite TV market.

 Most of the content of Comcast’s and others’ responses are unlikely to be public, because such business information is deemed highly confidential.
 The responses to the FCC are due by Sept.
 11.